In this article, we cover several points linked to one frequently asked question: How do I carry out a QC check?

 An AE may consider implementing an assurance approach which could include a third party or trade representative.
 Any third party should cover aspects relating to MOT test standards and the administrative management of the MOT business.
 Alternative approaches we’ve seen that work well are:

-- rotating the responsibility across the team
+- Rotating the responsibility across the MOT team

-- partnering with neighbouring garages.
+- Partnering with neighbouring garages.

 We should also point out that QC reports must contain more than the words “good test” … or a similar catch-all phrase!
 The DVSA want to know how that tester conducted that test.

-It is not an issue to write something negative, i.e. missed security of the rear number plate, so long as that is not being reported every month … if it is, that’s a problem.
+It is not an issue to write something negative, i.e. MOT Tester missed security of the rear number plate, so long as that is not being reported every month … if it is, that’s a problem.

-Who can carry out a QC check?
+Who can carry out a QC check at an MOT testing station?

 Whichever approach you take, those carrying out assurance checks must be trained as MOT testers, hold a Level 2 qualification in MOT Testing or equivalent for the appropriate class, and comply with annual training and assessment requirements.